Pita Kotte Gal Ambalama (පිටකෝට්ටේ ගල් අම්බලම)

 Loading...

-Kotte, the country’s one-time capital of Sinhalese kings was a grand and beautiful city where literature and art flourished.
+Kotte, the country’s one-time capital of Sinhalese kings, was a grand and beautiful city where literature and art flourished.

 Have you heard of Rampart Road in modern Pita Kotte?
-Well, this is the landmark if you ever think of visiting these old walls.
+Well, this road is the landmark if you ever think of visiting these old walls.

 The conversion of Kotte into a fortress was the act of Minister Alakeswara during the reign of King Vikramabahu III of the Gampola Kingdom about 1370-1375.